Skip to main content

 Edge

 PromptLayer can be used with Edge functions.
-Please use either our Javascript library or REST library directly.
+Use either the run() method, logRequest, or our REST API directly.

 import { PromptLayer } from "promptlayer";